 Designed to fit around your studies and commitments, as well as boosting your employability and developing your experience of the working world that will make you stand out to future employers!
-Placements are approximately 4 hours per week, for 6 weeks (buy may vary).
-We're also an accredited Living Wage Employer and pay in-line with the London standard of £10.55 per hour (with holiday pay).
+Placements are approximately 6 hours per week, for 6 weeks (but may vary).
+We're also an accredited Living Wage Employer and pay in-line with the London standard of £10.85 per hour.

 To apply for any placement roles, you will need to register with Middlesex Unitemps.
 If shortlisted, you may be invited to attend a short interview.
-Sound good?
-View current opportunities below.
 Need some tips?
 Click below or scroll to the bottom of the page for most frequently asked questions.

 The London Living Wage is based on the cost of living and is voluntarily paid by employers who believe a hard day’s work deserves a fair day’s pay.
 Click here to find out more.

-Each placement is approximately 4 hours per week for 6 weeks and pay £10.55 per hour but can vary.
+Each placement is approximately 6 hours per week for 6 weeks but can vary.

 UniTemps at Middlesex University is part of the university’s MDXworks that acts like a recruitment agency on-campus (CG07, College Building).